Supporters scramble as U.S. anti-trafficking funds are postponed

-NEW YORK (Thomson Reuters Foundation) - The U.S. government has postponed an anticipated $13.5 million grant to provide emergency shelter and housing for trafficking survivors, leaving their supporters scrambling for scarce funds for victim services.
+NEW YORK, Oct 2 (Thomson Reuters Foundation) - The U.S. government has postponed an anticipated $13.5 million grant to provide emergency shelter and housing for trafficking survivors, leaving their supporters scrambling for scarce funds for victim services.

 The money was approved two years ago but abruptly suspended in recent days without explanation, officials and supporters said on Wednesday.